Hazardous Materials Management

 Geographic Diversity

-Hazardous Materials Management and Waste Tech appeals to people across the globe.
-About 3.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Hazardous Materials Management and Waste Tech.
+About 2.0% of those with this major are international students.

 Salaries According to BLS

-The median salary for someone in a career related to hazardous materials management and waste tech is $47,050.
+Hazardous Materials Management and Waste Tech majors often go into careers with median salaries of $47,050.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.